A time-series database for high-performance real-time analytics packaged as a Postgres extension

 See more:

-Continuous aggregates are designed to make queries on very large datasets run faster.
+Continuous aggregates make real-time analytics run faster on very large datasets.
 They continuously and incrementally refresh a query in the background, so that when you run such query, only the data that has changed needs to be computed, not the entire dataset.
 This is what makes them different from regular PostgreSQL materialized views, which cannot be incrementally materialized and have to be rebuilt from scratch every time you want to refresh it.

 For example, create a continuous aggregate view for daily weather data in two simple steps: